Serving all people by providing personalized health and wellness through exemplary care, education and research.

 Neck and shoulder pain or stiff neck

 The acute phase lasts from the first minutes to hours after symptoms begin.
 During this phase, treatment focuses on relieving pressure on the brain and preventing further damage.
 A procedure or surgery may be done to repair the burst aneurysm.
 A drain may be placed into the brain to relieve pressure.
 Medications to control blood pressure may be given through an IV line.
-Pain medications can also be given as needed.
+Seizure medication is often given.
 Tests will likely be done to check for other aneurysms in the brain.
 If they are found, surgery may be done to reduce the risk that they will burst and bleed.

 After the acute phase, treatment focuses on recovery.
 Long-term damage from a stroke can include paralysis, trouble speaking or understanding, and trouble thinking clearly.
 Rehabilitation therapy (rehab) can help reduce these effects and regain skills.
 Rehab begins in the hospital.
 It then continues in an inpatient or outpatient facility, and eventually at home.
 It will focus on regaining lost skills.
 It may include:

 Help regaining movement.